mindinthedocs/acestep.cpp/README.md

 65535 gridDim limit on long sequences.
 The VAE calls `ggml_conv_1d` (im2col path) 32
 times per tile at output widths up to 491520.
 Fixed with a grid-stride loop on OW and `MIN(OW, MAX_GRIDDIM_Z)` clamping.

+### Upstream divergence

+The GGML submodule diverges from upstream only by the addition of `GGML_OP_SNAKE` and `GGML_OP_COL2IM_1D`.
+No existing upstream kernel is modified.
+These ops are required; the VAE does not work without them.

+An earlier approach patched the upstream naive ops instead of adding custom ones.
+Those patches were dropped.
+They are documented here in case someone wants to study the naive path:

+- `conv_transpose_1d`: bounded loop replacing O(T_in) brute-force, CUDA and Metal
+- `im2col`: grid-stride loop on OW to fix gridDim.y overflow for large tensors

 ## Acknowledgements